Nesdi Jones

 Nesdi Jones aka Nêst Aneirin (born 11 December 1992) is a Welsh singer-songwriter.

 Born and brought up in Criccieth, North Wales, who sings and raps in four languages: Hindi, Punjabi, English and Welsh.
-Her debut Punjabi hit song ‘London’ was a successful collaboration with Money Aujla and Yo Yo Honey Singh.
-The catchy track topped the Asian charts to Number 1.
+Her debut Punjabi song ‘London’ was a successful collaboration with Money Aujla and Yo Yo Honey Singh.
+The track topped the Asian charts to Number 1.
 She won best newcomer award in the UK Bhangra Music Awards.
-She is also known as Desi Gori by her Fans.

 A Welsh TV channel "S4C" aired a special documentary about her journey over the last three years in which time she has become a huge star in India.

-She worked in a local Criccieth restaurant and is engaged.